filecoin-project/specs/src/glossary/_index.md

 ## Cid

-CID is short for Content Identifier, a self describing content address used throughout the ipfs ecosystem.
+CID is short for Content Identifier, a self describing content address used throughout the IPFS ecosystem.
 For more detailed information, see [the github documentation for it](https://github.com/ipld/cid).

 ## Client